LukeWood/hugo-LukeWood.github.io/content/post/UFO-Visualization.md

 </p>
 <h2>Development</h2>
 <h3>Data Parsing</h3>
-To start off, I needed to clean up the data a bit.
-Initially, the data was incredibly messy.
-I needed to sort the spottings by year and standardize the data format.
-After I had done this, I had the date spotted, and the location in a natural language format.
+I needed to clean up the data a bit.
+I had the date spotted and the location in a natural language format.
 To solve this problem, I performed a bit of data cleaning and used geopy's Nominatim to find the latitude and longitude of the town sighted in.
 The Geolocation finding is showcased below in the gist below.

 <h6> Town/City Name to Long/Lat </h6>